csstools/postcss-plugins/sites/postcss-preset-env/blog/postcss-color-mix-function.md

 </div>

 <output id="output-color-mix-css" for="color-space interpolation-method color-mix-percentage color-a color-b">color-mix(in srgb, #ff0000, #0000ff 50%)</output>

+After `color-mix()` we will focus on bringing relative color syntax to PostCSS but we are still waiting for a few specification issues to be resolved.
+[Subscribe to this issue to follow along](https://github.com/csstools/postcss-plugins/issues/177).

 {% block scripts %}<script async defer src="{{ '/static/js/blog_color_mix_2023_03_27.js' | addHash }}"></script>{% endblock %}